NicolasOmar/python-practice/README.md

 - Complex Data Structures (`3-data-structures` folder):
   - How to use `tuples`.
   - How to use `lists` and `comprehension lists`.
+    - How to make copies from another list and understanding the differece between `copy by reference` and `by value`.
+  - How to use `set`.
   - Use built-in converter methods like `enumerate`.
-  - How to use `set`.

 ## Other practice repos
 | Node | React | Angular | GraphQL | HTML & CSS | Styling | Typescript | NextJs | Docker |